 We work with your child and your entire family to help you get the most out of treatments and to support you along the way.
-Through education and family counseling, we teach you how to use your child’s assistive listening devices.
+Through education and family counseling, we teach you how to use your child’s hearing devices and/or assistive listening devices.
 We also work with you to encourage your child’s speech and language development, improve their communication skills and help them reach important milestones.

 Evaluations and treatments for children

 Our audiologists specialize in helping children with chronic ear infections, speech delays and hearing loss from a wide range of causes.
-We deliver effective treatments, and we make adjustments as children grow and their needs change.
+We deliver effective treatments, and we adjust as children grow and their needs change.
 Our team works with your child’s developmental pediatrician and speech pathologist to deliver outstanding care.

 Advanced care for teenagers and adults

-Our real-world hearing tests incorporate background noise to deliver a more accurate diagnosis.
 We conduct a comprehensive evaluation to determine the extent of hearing loss and the cause.
 Our audiology experts offer the latest treatments, including digital hearing aids and cochlear implants.
 You’ll receive effective treatments and support in a compassionate environment.

 We focus on early intervention and prevention.
 Our experts provide consultations and customized prevention plans for children and adults at a higher risk of hearing loss.
 We have extensive experience working with musicians and people who work in noisy environments.
 We offer education, awareness and custom-made ear plugs to help prevent hearing loss and deafness.